mikaelpatel/Arduino-TWI/README.md

 The software bus manager implementation of the TWI interface uses the [Arduino-GPIO](https://github.com/mikaelpatel/Arduino-GPIO) library.
-Both bus manager implementations supports both repeated start condition and device driver mutex on multi-tasking.
+Both software and avr hardware bus manager implementations supports repeated start condition and device driver mutex on multi-tasking.

 Repeated start condition allows combined write/read operations to one or more devices without releasing the bus and thus with the guarantee